-The office Administration Assistant is responsible for monitoring the attendance classes and for following up absences in the appropriate way.
+The Scholl Secretary is responsible for monitoring the attendance classes and for following up absences in the appropriate way.

 This policy will be reviewed by the governing body every three years, or earlier if considered necessary.

 The school with the EWO will monitor attendance on a regular basis.